jbejjani2022/InferBiomechanics/README.md

 # Welcome to InferBiomechanics

-This is a simple repository with example scripts, code and baselines to train and evaluate models that can infer physics information from pure motion, trained and evaluated on AddBiomechanics data.
+This is a small repository with example scripts, code and baselines to train and evaluate models that can infer physics information from pure motion, trained and evaluated on AddBiomechanics data.

 ## Getting The Data